The Double Binds of Everyday Life

 A Zen story is a good illustration of the double bind and also of a unique solution.
 A Zen master says to his pupils: "If you say this stick is real, I will beat you.
 If you say this stick is not real, I will beat you.
 If you say nothing, I will beat you."
 There seems to be no way out.
 One pupil, however, found a solution by changing the level of communication.
 He walked up to the teacher, grabbed the stick, and broke it.

-The social double bind is voiced in the film by California Governor Jerry Brown, who says that we now find ourselves in a situation of social inequality.
+The social double bind is voiced in An Ecology of Mind by California Governor Jerry Brown, who says that we now find ourselves in a situation of social inequality.
 The proposed solution is to grow the economy.
-However, the result of growing the economy is more inequality (the rich get richer and the poor get poorer).
+However, the result of growing the economy is more inequality: The rich get richer and the poor get poorer.
 Somehow we must break out of the level of consciousness that contains this contradiction.
-Nora Bateson suggests that we must question authority and mainstream thought patterns in order to think ourselves out of this pathological situation.
-Although the film predates the Wall Street protesters, their attempts to raise our consciousness about the social double bind are an important first step along the road to a healthier society.
-By changing the field from words to action, the protestors throw light on the contradictions in our society's way of thinking.
+Bateson argues that we must question authority and mainstream thought patterns in order to think ourselves out of this pathological situation.
+Although her film predates the Wall Street protests, those activists' attempts to raise our consciousness about the social double bind represent an important first step along the road to a healthier society.
+By changing the field from words to action, the protesters throw light on the contradictions in our society's way of thinking.

 Gregory Bateson believed that human beings act in ways that are destructive to fragile ecological systems because we do not see the interdependencies between natural systems and our own lives.
 The same holds true for why we act in destructive ways toward other human beings.